Azure/Microsoft-Defender-for-Cloud/Remediation Policies/README.md

 <br/>
 <br/>

-After that he new resources that you deploy will automatically be remediated by the policies.
+With that he new resources that you deploy will automatically be remediated by the policies.
 For the existing resources, you will need to [manually create a remediation task](https://docs.microsoft.com/en-us/azure/governance/policy/how-to/remediate-resources#create-a-remediation-task-through-portal).
 <br/>
 <br/>
 # Questions